exratione/vagrant-provision-reboot/README.md

 Trying It Out
 -------------

-To try it out, clone this repository, then launch on of the configured VMs:
+Clone this repository and then launch one of the configured VMs:

     vagrant up centos-6.4-x86_64
     vagrant up ubuntu-precise-x86_64